kool-engine/kool/README.md

 I also made an actual game with this: [Blocks and Belts](https://fabmaxx.itch.io/blocks-and-belts).
 Give it a try (it's free)!

+## Scene Editor
+Check out the [web editor](https://kool-engine.github.io/live/kool-editor/)!
+(Chrome recommended).

+The engine used to be a code-only engine, but I recently made some progress in implementing a graphical scene editor.
+The editor still is in an early state and lacks several rather essential features, but the basics already work quite well.
+It is fully implemented within the engine itself (including the UI).

+To unleash the full potential of the editor, you should run it locally.
+You can either download the editor directly in the web-version by clicking the `Save Project` button in the upper right corner (this also preserves any changes made in the editor) or you can clone the editor template project (see [usage](#usage) below).

+More editor related documentation is available in [the editor docs](https://kool-engine.github.io/docs/editor).

 ## Platform Support

 | Platform    | Backend     | Implementation Status                                   |